Tennessee State Route 43: Obion County

-US 45E/SR 43 continue north through rural areas as a divided highway, where they have an intersection with SR 190, before entering South Fulton and coming to an intersection with unsigned SR 215, where US 45E turns west along SR 215 while SR 43 breaks off again, this time as a signed secondary highway, to pass through town as a 2-lane highway to come to the Kentucky state line, where SR 43 ends at an intersection with KY 129 and KY 307 in downtown.
+US 45E/SR 43 continue north through rural areas as a divided highway, where they have an intersection with SR 190, before entering South Fulton and coming to an intersection with unsigned SR 215.
+Here, US 45E turns west along SR 215 while SR 43 breaks off again, this time as a signed secondary highway, to pass through town as a 2-lane highway.
+It then comes to the Kentucky state line, where SR 43 ends at an intersection with KY 129 and KY 307 in downtown.

-Signed Segments
+Signed segments

 At Martin, SR 43 breaks free from US 45E as a signed primary highway and bypasses Martin to the west.
 This road is the original US 45E around Martin.
 It is not limited access, and because of its location, it could not easily be converted into a four-lane limited access highway in the 1990s.
-As a result, a new divided, limited-access four-lane US 45E was constructed around the east side of Martin where more land was available, and the original SR 43 designation was revealed on signposts.
+As a result, a new divided, limited-access four-lane US 45E was constructed around the east side of Martin, where more land was available, and the original SR 43 designation was revealed on signposts.

-North of Martin, SR 43 rejoins US 45E and continues as an undivided four-lane highway to South Fulton, where it breaks free again as a signed secondary highway and follows the original US 45E Business Route through town to the Kentucky state line while US 45E bypasses to the west.
+North of Martin, SR 43 rejoins US 45E and continues as an undivided four-lane highway to South Fulton, where it breaks free again as a signed secondary highway and follows the original US 45E Business route through town to the Kentucky state line, while US 45E bypasses to the west.